At a glance

 There is no single codified recipe behind the name panino torinese, and it would be dishonest to invent one: it is a regional descriptor for a Turin counter sandwich built on the city's own larder, and its components are far better documented than the sandwich itself.
 The cheese has a firm record.
 Toma Piemontese entered the European DOP register under EEC Regulation 1263 on 1 July 1996, the first toma-style cheese to do so, fixing a semi-soft cow's-milk cheese produced across the provinces of Cuneo, Turin, Biella and their neighbours, a cheese made in the region since long before the paperwork.

-If Turin has a documented sandwich, it is the other one.
-The tramezzino was created in 1926 at the Caffè Mulassano on Piazza Castello by Angela Demichelis Nebiolo, who had returned from years in the United States and reworked the American tea sandwich into a soft crustless triangle; the poet Gabriele D'Annunzio is credited with proposing its name.
-The panino torinese has no such founding moment, only a city's cheese counter and a 1926 café a few streets away that gave Turin the sandwich the records actually remember.
+If Turin has a documented founding sandwich moment, it belongs to the other one.
+The tramezzino was created in 1926 at Caffè Mulassano on Piazza Castello by Angela Demichelis Nebiolo, who had returned from years in the United States and reworked the American tea sandwich into a soft crustless triangle; the poet Gabriele D'Annunzio is credited with proposing its name.
+The panino torinese has no equivalent founding record, only a city's cheese counter, a salt road old enough to predate the kingdom, and a 1926 café a few streets away that gave Turin the sandwich the histories actually remember.